Breastfeeding An Older Child: 12 Things You Should Know!

 I’ve lost count of the number of people who have now accidentally seen my boobs.
 Sorry to the builder, who came round to talk about bricks but saw a lot more than he bargained for recently.
 He’s the latest in a long line.

-And they will not be afraid to use it, In public.
+And your child will not be afraid to use it, In public.
 LOUDLY.
-If it’s not an obvious one, you can laugh it off.
+If it’s not an obvious name for breastfeeding, you can laugh it off.
 If it is, well, you have no shame anyway.

 Unlike the early baby days, there’s not much sitting around feeding while you gaze at them, euphorically.
 Oh no. You am more likely be a) pinned to the bed b) elbowed c) have your windpipe cut off as they go for the target d) poked in the eye by whatever toy they won’t let go of.